jcthomassie/yurt/README.md

 `build`

 - `repo`
-  - `local` path to local dotfile repository
+  - `local` local repo directory path
-  - `remote` dotfile remote url for cloning
+  - `remote` remote url for cloning the repo
+- `namespace` map of substitution values
+  - `name` name of the namespace
+  - `values` variable definitions
+- `matrix` repeat include block for each value
+  - `values` values to substitute in the include block
+  - `include` build steps to be repeated
 - `case` list of conditional build steps
   - `positive` if the spec matches the local spec
   - `negative` if the spec does not match the local spec